I'll tell you guys, I'll tell you, Kit, Mike, I know why she's crying.

 If McCain wins in New Hampshire today, he did well in Michigan last time around.

-He could he could do well there.
+He could do well there.

-Then you're going into South Carolina the week after that, where the evangelical base might uh redound to Mr. Huckabee, even though Fred Thompson has been running strong down there.
+Then you're going into South Carolina the week after that, where the evangelical base might redound to Mr. Huckabee, even though Fred Thompson has been running strong down there.

-This is a very, very fascinating situation going into Super Tuesday, so uh I know Rush will be all over it all throughout two thousand and eight, as well as he should.
+So I know Rush will be all over it all throughout 2008, as well he should.

 Let's go to Thomas in St. Paul, Minnesota.